A Spectroscopic Search for Optical Emission Lines from Dark Matter Decay: Coaddition

 where $N$ is the total number of pixels in each bin of the grid, $\omega_{i}=1/\sigma_{i}^{2}$ is the inverse variance of flux at each pixel, and $F_{i}$ is the flux.
 Masked pixels are given the inverse variance of zero.

-The coaddition is done with different classifications of the sample.
-Despite a general coaddition of all available pairs, we have also grouped the sample based on angular separation or physical separation between the pairs.
-The angular separation bins are logarithm ones from $2.5$ to $20$ arcsecond.
-The physical separation is calculated using a flat cosmological model with matter density $\Omega_{m}=0.3$ and cosmological constant density $\Omega_{\Lambda}=0.7$ at the redshift of the foreground galaxy in the pair, and then we use logarithm bins from $10$ to $160\,\rm kpc$.
+First, we co-added all available spectra within the impact parameter of $50\,\rm kpc$ to create an overall stacked spectrum.
+Moreover, to investigate the relation between distance and luminosity profile, we classify the faint spectra based on their angular separation or physical separation from the corresponding primary galaxies and stacked the spectra in these different bins.
+The angular separation bins are logarithmically spaced from $2.5$ to $20$ arcsecond.
+The physical separation is calculated using a flat cosmological model with matter density $\Omega_{m}=0.3$ and cosmological constant density $\Omega_{\Lambda}=0.7$ at the redshift of the foreground galaxy, and then we use four logarithmically spaced bins of separation from $10$ to $160\,\rm kpc$.

 We search for prominent lines in these stacked spectra.
 For each stack, we utilize a Savitzky–Golay filter with a window size of $205\,\mathring{\rm A}$ to smooth the data and then remove the smoothing curve to rescale the average flux level around zero.
 Then, we convolve the spectrum with a 1D Gaussian kernel to calculate the line flux.
 We use two such kernels with different sizes.
 The primary narrow kernel with a standard deviation of $3\,\mathring{\rm A}$ is physically motivated by the general line broadening of an intrinsically narrow line due to the normal velocity dispersion of halos of dark matter particles.
 However, the line could also be intrinsically broader.
 To investigate this possibility, we also make use of a broad kernel with a standard deviation of $15\,\mathring{\rm A}$.
 This kernel size is limited by the fact that the high-pass filtering needed to remove the continuum flux left over from the faint galaxies would artificially remove signals of broader lines.